MicrosoftDocs/learn/learn-pr/student-evangelism/challenge-project-build-speech-translator-app/includes/7-summary.md

-At the start of this module, your goal was to demonstrate your ability to analyze and translate project requirement into a solution as well as showcase your technical skill using Power Apps and Microsoft Azure AI Services.
+At the start of this module, your goal was to demonstrate your ability to analyze and translate project requirements into a solution, as well as showcase your technical skill using Power Apps and Microsoft Azure AI services.

-By designing the data model in Dataverse, building the App and integrating Microsoft Azure AI Service, you have demonstrated competency in Power Apps, Integrating Microsoft AI Services, built a truly portfolio-worthy project.
+By designing the data model in Dataverse, building the app and integrating Microsoft Azure AI services, you have demonstrated competency in Power Apps, integrating Microsoft Azure AI services, and built a truly portfolio-worthy project.